samuelmgaines/march-madness-ml/README.md

 Any other error codes will also require further troubleshooting.

 Once all errors are addressed, delete all files from the `helper/errors` directory (except `error-list.txt`).
 Then, run `helper/pull-sports-reference-errors.py` to pull data from the seasons specified in `error-list.txt`.
 If there are any more errors, repeat the troubleshooting process.

+### Create bracket

+Make sure any years you wish to create a bracket for are present in the `data/first_rounds` folder.
+If any are not present, they will likely need to be manually created. _Order of the games matters!_

+### Train the Model

+After downloading all the seasonal stats, train the model by running `train.py`.
+Make sure the code is configured to train on the years you wish to train on.
+This creates the model and stores it in `march_madness_model.pkl`.

+### View the Model

+After creating the model, you can view how it weighs different factors by running `view_model.py`.

+### Fill out a Bracket

+After creating the model, fill out brackets by running `test.py`.
+Make sure the code is configured to run on the years you wish to create a bracket for.
+Predictions will be placed in the `predicted_brackets` folder.

+### Evaluate the Model

+After filling out brackets, evaluate the predictions by running `evaluate.py`.
+This will only work if results for predicted years are present in `data/mm-results.csv`.